Learn how to be a man in the 21st century.

 Trigger: If you are like most people, you cannot and will not remember everything you learn, which is why you must develop techniques to trigger recollection.
 Common practices include taking notes, practicing, engaging in discussions, and experimenting with new ideas.

 Exhibit: We often spend hours upon hours trying to learn yet very little time practising the recall of the information learned.
-Instead of putting it all in, spend more time demonstrating what you know and keep adjusting and correcting until you get it right every single time.
+Instead of cramming, spend more time demonstrating what you know and keep adjusting and correcting until you get it right every single time.

 Reflect: The most successful men reflect on their learning.
 They monitor what and why they learned, compare the results with their desired outcome, and adjust their approach if they are not satisfied.
 Mistakes, like successes, are seen as a learning experience.